crs4/notredam/src/dam/kb/tinykb/doc/source/schema.rst

 .. rubric:: Footnotes

 .. [#] Multivalued attributes, instead, will result in the creation of
-       additional tables, with proper foreign key constraints with the CSO table.
+       additional tables, with proper foreign key constraints against the CSO table.